godatadriven/python-devcontainer-template/README.md

 ---

-Created by [Jeroen Overschie](https://www.github.com/dunnkers), working at [GoDataDriven](https://godatadriven.com/).
-A leading Data and AI consultancy company in The Netherlands
+Created by [Jeroen Overschie](https://www.github.com/dunnkers), working at [Xebia Data](https://xebia.com/).
+A leading Data and AI consultancy company in The Netherlands.